See why the world needs more freethinkers and learn how to become one.

 Why are there so Few Freethinkers?

 People live under the constant bombardment of propaganda.
-We are constantly being programmed not to think in terms of common sense or logic.
+We are continually being programmed not to think in terms of common sense or logic.

 The Mind is a Muscle